openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the Verifier set the `request_uri_method` parameter value to `post` and there is no other means to convey its capabilities to the Wallet, it SHOULD add the `client_metadata` parameter to the Authorization Request.

 This enables the Wallet to assess the Verifier's capabilities, allowing it to transmit only the relevant capabilities through the `wallet_metadata` parameter in the Request URI POST request.
-If the Verifier uses the `client_id_scheme` parameter in the Request Object, it MUST also add the same `client_id_scheme` value in the Authorization Request.

 `transaction_data`:
 : OPTIONAL.
 Array of strings, where each string is a base64url encoded JSON object that contains a typed parameter set with details about the transaction that the Verifier is requesting the End-User to authorize.
 See (#transaction_data) for details.
 The Wallet MUST return an error if a request contains even one unrecognized transaction data type or transaction data not conforming to the respective type definition.
 Each object consists of the following parameters:

     * `type`: REQUIRED.
 String that is the Identifier of the transaction data type and determines the allowable contents of the object that contains it.
 The specific values are out of scope of this specification.
 It is RECOMMENDED to use collision-resistant names for `type` values.
     * `credential_ids`: REQUIRED.
 Array of strings each pointing to an identifier that identifies a set of information describing a Credential that the Verifier is requesting transaction data in a particular object to be bound to (e.g., Input Descriptor in Presentation Exchange).
-    The claim transaction_data_alg indicates the hash algorithm used to generate the digests.
-If the claim is not present, a default value of sha-256 MUST be used.
     * `transaction_data_hashes_alg`: OPTIONAL.
 Array of strings each representing a hash algorithm identifier, one of which MUST be used to calculate hashes in `transaction_data_hashes` response parameter.
 The value of the identifier MUST be a hash algorithm value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [IANA.Hash.Algorithms] or a value defined in another specification and/or profile of this specification.
 If this parameter is not present, a default value of `sha-256` MUST be used.
 To promote interoperability, implementations MUST support the sha-256 hash algorithm.

 Each document defining a transaction data type specifies whether that type requires a Credential that is bound to transaction data to be specifically issued for that purpose.
 How the Credential Issuer expresses that a particular Credential can be used for obtaining user's authorization using transaction data mechanism is out of scope for this specification.